SARCOIDOSIS & PROVING DISABILITY

 Once the ALJ determines your RFC, that RFC is used in hypothetical questions.
 A vocational expert, called to the hearing by the judge, answers questions based on the hypothetical questions.
 For example, the judge may ask if a person can work if they have fatigue from sarcoidosis and needs to lay down 2 hours a day.
 The answer is no. But there are other questions the judge may ask.
 Can a person who can lift 20 pounds work?
 The answer is yes.
 These are the kind of questions the judge will ask in a hypothetical to the vocational expert.

-IF YOU HAVE SARCOIDOSIS, THEN FILE AN APPLICATION FOR DISABILITY BENEFITS
+IF YOU HAVE SARCOIDOSIS, THEN FILE AN APPLICATION FOR BENEFITS

 The best way to file a claim for disability benefits with an RFC is to apply in person.
 Make an appointment at your local branch of the SSA.
-Bring all of your documentation and your RFC evaluation with you to the appointment.
-A staff member at the SSA will help you fill out and submit your claim for disability benefits.
+Bring all of your medical records and tests with your, including your RFC evaluation, to the appointment.
+A staff member at the SSA will help you fill out and submit your claim for SSDI and SSI benefits.

 Pulmonary sarcoidosis may cause shortness of breath, fatigue, and loss of stamina.
-Your doctor must document these impairments in your medical records.
-These impairments may restrict your ability to walk and stand during an eight hour workday.
-They may also restrict your ability to lift, which can effect the kinds of jobs you can perform.
+Your doctor must document these symptoms in your medical records.
+These symptoms may restrict your ability to walk and stand during an eight hour workday.
+They may also limit your ability to lift, which can effect the kinds of jobs you can perform.
 If you cannot sit or stand for long periods, that may support your claim for SSD and SSI benefits.

 You can apply for Social Security Disability benefits (SSD), if you have enough work credits.
 SSD benefits come with Medicare.
 Medicare benefits are health insurance.
 If you need to learn more information about Medicare, then read here.
 By contrast, Supplemental Security Income benefits come with Medicaid.
 Medicaid is also health insurance.
 However, it covers different visits and procedures.
 Also, to receive SSI and Medicaid, you must meet the income and asset rules.
 If you need more information about Medicaid benefits, then read here.